 Moisturise, nourish & lift

 Once my skin is completely clean and fresh I move onto the moisturising and nourishing stage which currently includes a couple of lifting products too.

-Step 4: For my eyes I’m currently using Algenist Complete Eye Renewal Balm which has been developed to address multiple issues including fine lines, wrinkles, dark circles and puffiness.
+Step 4: For my eyes, I’m currently using Algenist Complete Eye Renewal Balm which has been developed to address multiple issues including fine lines, wrinkles, dark circles, and puffiness.

-Directions are to apply with your ring finger and pat gently into the skin beginning with the outer contours of the eyes and under the eye area, working up to the brow bone and allowing to absorb into skin for one minute before applying makeup.
+Directions are to apply with your ring finger and pat gently into the skin beginning with the outer contours of the eyes and under the eye area, working up to the brow bone and allowing to absorb into the skin for one minute before applying makeup.
 Use morning and evening.

 Directions for use are to apply 2-3 drops to the palm of your hand and use fingertips to gently massage into clean, slightly damp skin.